meghapawar177-droid/High-Availablity-and-Disaster-Recovery-Management-Project/setup-guide.md

 =
 🌐 Step 3: Setup Target Group and Load Balancers
 =
-In Region A, create an Target Group.
+1.In Region A, create an Target Group.

       select EC2 instances that you want to target.
-In Region A, create an Application Load Balancer (ALB).
+2.In Region A, create an Application Load Balancer (ALB).

     o	Attach ALB to the 2 subnets in different AZs. o	Target Group → attach the ASG. o	Listener → HTTP (80) forward to Target Group.
-Repeat the same steps in Region B.
+3.Repeat the same steps in Region B.
 ![image_alt](https://github.com/meghapawar177-droid/High-Availablity-and-Disaster-Recovery-Management-Project/blob/acfaec58d11cbd96f0eaf0fda2a8355ece2018a6/img/tg.mum.png)
 ![image_alt](https://github.com/meghapawar177-droid/High-Availablity-and-Disaster-Recovery-Management-Project/blob/1d45b39348f3ea2629b885a70b3a2518297f2132/img/elb-mum.png)

 🌍 Step 4: Configure Route 53 for Failover
 =
-Go to Route 53 → Hosted Zones.
+1.Go to Route 53 → Hosted Zones.

-Create a new hosted zone (e.g., myhaapp.com).
+2.Create a new hosted zone (e.g., myhaapp.com).

-Add 2 A-records with failover policy:
+3.Add 2 A-records with failover policy:

     o	Record 1 (Primary) → Alias → ALB DNS name (Region A). o	Record 2 (Secondary) → Alias → ALB DNS name (Region B). o	Set health check for Region A load balancer.
-Test DNS:
+4.Test DNS:

     o	If Region A is UP → traffic goes to Region A. o	If Region A is DOWN → Route 53 sends traffic to Region B.